solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 We have learned in **[Part 1](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html)** that data in a Kinesis stream expires after a minimum of 24 hours.
 Let’s see what happens in such a stream if a batch contains a “bad” record.

-In this unfortunate scenario, by default, _Lambda_ will be retrying the “bad” batch unsuccessfully for 24 hours, causing an extensive number of fruitless _Lambda_ invocations.
+In this unfortunate scenario, by default, _Lambda_ will be retrying the “bad” batch unsuccessfully for 24 hours, causing a substantial number of fruitless _Lambda_ invocations.
 What if you have configured your stream to have a longer retention period.
 How about 7 days?
 Or even, one year?
 Well, in that case, you got yourself a year's worth of some unnecessary _Lambda_ invocations.

 Moreover, those fruitless retries will likely cause multiple reprocessing of some of the records.
-You see, from the perspective of the _ESM_, either the entire batch succeeds or it fails.
-When a Lambda function throws an error because of that one “bad” record, it causes the **entire batch** to fail and to be retried all over again, even if some of the records in that batch were already successfully processed earlier, before the error occurred.
+You see, from the perspective of the _ESM_, either the entire batch succeeds or fails.
+When a Lambda function throws an error because of that one “bad” record, it causes the **entire batch** to fail and to be retried all over again, even if some of the records in that batch were already successfully processed before the error occurred.

 ![retries](/img/kinesis/retries.png){: .img.centered }